X-linked hypophosphatemia: Genetics

-XLH affects about 1:20,000 individuals and is the most common cause of inherited phosphate wasting.
+XLH affects about 1 in 20,000 individuals and is the most common cause of inherited phosphate wasting.

 It is associated with a mutation in the PHEX gene sequence, located on the human X chromosome at location Xp22.2-p22.1.
 The PHEX protein regulates another protein called fibroblast growth factor 23 (produced from the FGF23 gene).
 Fibroblast growth factor 23 normally inhibits the kidneys' ability to reabsorb phosphate into the bloodstream.
-Gene mutations in PHEX prevent it from correctly regulating fibroblast growth factor 23.
+Gene mutations in PHEX prevent it from correctly regulating fibroblast growth factor 23, leading to overactivity of FGF-23.
 The overactivity of FGF-23 reduces vitamin D 1α-hydroxylation and phosphate reabsorption by the kidneys, leading to hypophosphatemia and the related features of rickets.
 Also in XLH, where PHEX enzymatic activity is absent or reduced, osteopontin—a mineralization-inhibiting secreted substrate protein found in the extracellular matrix of bone—accumulates in bone (and teeth) to contribute to the osteomalacia (and odontomalacia) as shown in the mouse homolog (Hyp) of XLH and in XLH patients.

 The disorder is inherited in an X-linked dominant manner.
 This means the defective gene responsible for the disorder (PHEX) is located on the X chromosome, and only one copy of the defective gene is sufficient to cause the disorder when inherited from a parent who has the disorder.
 Males are normally hemizygous for the X chromosome, having only one copy.
-As a result, X-linked dominant disorders usually show higher expressivity in males than females.
+As a result, X-linked dominant disorders usually show higher expressivity in males than females (higher severity), while females tend to be affected more often (higher incidence) but with lower expressivity of the phenotype.

-As the X chromosome is one of the sex chromosomes (the other being the Y chromosome), X-linked inheritance is determined by the sex of the parent carrying a specific gene and can often seem complex.
-This is because, typically, females have two copies of the X-chromosome and males have only one copy.
-The difference between dominant and recessive inheritance patterns also plays a role in determining the chances of a child inheriting an X-linked disorder from their parentage.
+As the X chromosome is one of the sex chromosomes (the other being the Y chromosome), X-linked inheritance is determined by the sex of the parent carrying a specific gene.
+This is because, typically, females have two copies of the X chromosome and males have only one copy, and thus males can only pass their copy to their daughters, while females can pass an X chromosome to a child of either sex.
+The difference between dominant and recessive inheritance patterns also plays a role in determining the chances of a child inheriting an X-linked disorder from their parentage, with traits associated with dominant X-linked inheritance appearing more in females (but with lower expressivity) and those associated with recessive X-linked inheritance appearing nearly exclusively in males.